 But that’s the “poor me” retreat mode so let’s move on to the fun stuff!

 Retreat No 2: This was a real retreat with some of my fellow School of Computing PhD students to a loch-side retreat centre near the Highlands.
-It was simple and short but gave me the opportunity to share a short presentation of my research with some of my fellow students and teaching staff, who then provided a bit of feedback.
+It was simple and short but allowed me to share a short presentation of my research with some of my fellow students and teaching staff, who then provided a bit of feedback.

-One of the most valuable bits of feedback was from one of my supervisors who suggested that I stop apologising—for my research; for being on the “soft” side of computing science; for not having all the information.
+One of the most valuable bits of feedback was from one of my supervisors who suggested that I stop apologising – for my research; for being on the “soft” side of computing science; for not having all the information.
 (I then apologised for apologising too much.
 A problem I really do need to fix as I do it in all aspects of my life and it impacts my confidence.
-See first paragraph.)
+See the first paragraph.)

 (Yes, there was fun activity stuff at the retreat, too, as evident by the “selfie” of me after a cycle ride to a ruined castle.)